SolarWinds Observability Self-Hosted 2025.4 release notes

 VMAN |

 01817481 | An issue has been fixed that could cause ASA Site-to-Site VPN tunnels to be displayed incorrectly when CLI polling failed due to unexpected software version values.
-These cases are now handled correctly, ensuring accurate tunnel visibility. |
+The polling logic has been improved to correctly handle these version values.
+This ensures that CLI polling works reliably and tunnel data is displayed accurately. |

 NPM |